 'saveLog()' method is used for saving the user's errors during the animation or game.
-These errors are saved to 'log.txt' file in the directory of the animation or game.
+These errors are saved to 'username.log' file in the directory of the animation or game.

-'loadModel()' method is used for getting the model from the model repository.
+'loadModel()' method is used for getting the model from the model repository. 'loadSound()' method is used to load a given '.wav' file to the soundbuffer for usage.